FLASH SALES: discover new special offers every week!

 Planting:

-• Dig a hole 3 to 5 times wider than the rootball
+• Dig a hole 3 to 5 times wider than the root ball

 • Spread a layer of gravel at the bottom of the planting hole

-• You can also add horn meal
+• You may also add crushed horn

 • Provide a support to help its stems climb